top of page

 If you think your rabbit has a ear infection, it is important to take them to a rabbit savvy veterinarian for diagnosis and treatment.
 The veterinarian will likely perform an otoscopic exam to look inside the ear canal.
 They may also take a sample of discharge to send to the lab for testing to determine the underlying cause.
 Antibiotics will be prescribed if the infection is caused by bacteria, anti-fungal medication for yeast and anti-parasite medication such as revolution will be prescribed if the infection is caused by ear mites.

-In some cases, surgery may be necessary to remove a foreign object from the ear or if there is abcess going on, some vets do open up the ear canal to allow for easier draining of pus.
+In some cases, surgery may be necessary to remove a foreign object from the ear or if there is abscess going on, some vets do open up the ear canal to allow for easier draining of pus.

 How to prevent ear infection?